luketurnerdev/hive-express/README.md

 Therefore, it helps "isolate the component being tested from the components it depends on and applying mock objects effectively is an important part of test-driven development (TDD)" ([Rouse, TechTarget](https://searchsoftwarequality.techtarget.com/definition/mock-object)).

-Jest has simple mock functions.
+Jest has simple mock functions, like

 3. A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?